Best Quiche Lorraine Recipe

 - Preheat the oven to 375°F. Brush a standard (9") pie dish with softened butter.
 Unroll your sheet of pastry into a 9" circle (if it isn't already shaped to this measurement).
 Place the dough into the prepared dish, then place some parchment paper into the pastry shell.
 Pour dried beans or pie weights onto the parchment paper and blind bake the pastry for 10 minutes.

 - Meanwhile, in a large bowl, whisk the eggs to break up the yolks.
-Pour in the cream and give another whisk to combine.
+Pour in the cream and milk, and give another whisk to combine.
 Add the salt, pinch of freshly ground pepper, and a tiny pinch of nutmeg.
 Whisk to combine.

 - Remove the pie dish from the oven, then take out the dried beans/pie weights and the parchment paper.
 Pierce the pastry with a fork all over the bottom of the pastry shell.
 Disperse the crisp bacon bits across the bottom of the pastry shell.